cloudnative-pg/cloudnative-pg.github.io/content/blog/cloudnative-pg-1-19-0-released/index.md

-release of the **CloudNativePG Operator**, which introduces support for **backup from a standby**, which reduces the I/O impact on the primary, and **delayed failover**, which enables you to wait for some amount of time after an issue on the primary before triggering an automated failover.
+release of the **CloudNativePG Operator**, which introduces support for **backup from a standby**, which reduces the I/O impact on the primary, and **delayed failover**, which enables you to wait for some amount of time after a failure on the primary before triggering an automated failover.

 Support for separate WAL volumes has been enhanced with the possibility to add a separate WAL volume even on an existing PostgreSQL cluster.
 More metrics for